 - 1. An accessory dwelling unit (ADU) may be allowable as an accessory use to a single-family dwelling.
 There shall be no more than one ADU per primary use. - 2.
-ADUs located in an accessory structure must be located in the rear or side yard of a lot. - 3.
-An ADU shall be a complete, separate housekeeping unit containing both a legal kitchen and bath and must meet NYS Uniform Building and Fire Prevention Code requirements. - 4.
-Detached accessory dwelling units shall comply with all accessory structure requirements of this Zoning Law, including, but not limited to size, setback, lot coverage, and height restrictions. - 5.
+ADUs may be located either in the principal dwelling structure (attached), or in an accessory structure (detached). - 3.
+ADUs located in an accessory structure must be located in the rear or side yard of a lot. - An ADU shall be a complete, separate housekeeping unit containing both a legal kitchen and bath and must meet NYS Uniform Building and Fire Prevention Code requirements. - 5.
+Detached accessory dwelling units shall comply with all accessory structure requirements of this Zoning Law, including, but not limited to size, setback, lot coverage, and height restrictions. - 6.
+An accessory dwelling unit shall be designed to maintain the architectural design, style, appearance, and character of the primary residential unit.
+Any addition must be consistent with the existing façade, roof pitch, siding, materials and windows of the primary residential unit. - 7.
 Any lot with an ADU must provide one additional off-street parking space.